Phoenix Mountains Preserve, Maricopa Co., Arizona, USA. 26 March 2016.

 Photographed near Shaw Butte, Phoenix, Maricopa Co., Arizona.
 June 18, 2002.
 The tough cortex and sharp spines have been breached by the feeding activity of Audubon's Cottontail and/or White-throated Woodrat.

-the spine clusters contain yellow, as well as reddish, pink and gray spines.
+clusters contain yellow, as well as reddish, pink and gray spines.
+There are

-There are four central stiff, spines, another series of 4 to 10 stiff spines,
+four central stiff, spines, another series of 4 to 10 stiff spines, then a

-then a series of fine wispy spines.
-The central spine may be strongly curved,
+series of fine wispy spines.
+The central spine may be strongly curved, but is

-but is not hooked.
-The clusters of spines may be so long and dense that they
+not hooked.
+The clusters of spines may be so long and dense that they nearly

-Once the flower buds appear and until they open, large numbers of ants, especially Forelius and Myrmecocystus, are drawn to feed on a sticky exudate from the bud surfaces.
+Prior to the opening of the flower buds many ants, especially Forelius and Myrmecocystus, are drawn to feed on a sticky exudate from the bud surfaces.
 Both of these ant species are able to spray noxious chemicals that would deter herbivorous animals from nipping at the buds.
-In a sense the cactus hires them as guards!

 Despite Barrel Cactus' dense armor of spines, Desert Bighorn Sheep are able to penetrate the defenses and feed on the flesh.
 (Harquahalla Mountains, Warrick et al. (1989) report.)